 However, if you’re carrying a basket around the store though, be warned.
 A study appearing in the Journal of Marketing Research found that shoppers carrying a basket are more likely to fill it with unhealthy foods, as an unconscious “reward” for the workout your arms are getting.

-Trick #6: Paying for Preparation
+Supermarket Tricks #6: Paying for Preparation

 Cooking is hard work.
 Preparing fruit and vegetables can often be quite time consuming: all that peeling, chopping, slicing, and dicing.
-So you can’t be blamed for wanting to make the time spent cooking that little bit easier and quicker.
+So, you can’t be blamed for wanting to make the time spent cooking that little bit easier and quicker.
 That’s why supermarkets offer a whole range of fresh prepared food: simply because they want to make our lives easier, right?

 …according to Consumer Research magazine they’re up to 5x more expensive than their unprepared equivalent weight.